zmknox/relay-stjude-scriptable-widget/README.md

 - download the Scriptable file included in this repository
 - import the file into Scriptable
 - add a Medium widget to your home screen
-- choose the Re,ay St. Jude Progress script
+- choose the Relay St. Jude Progress script

 ## Credits